matangover/mypy-vscode/README.md

 ## Installation

-Requires Python 3.7 or later.
-This is only required to run the language server – for your own code you can use any Python version.
+Python 3.7 or later must be installed to run the mypy language server (for your own code you can use any Python version).

 1. Create a virtualenv and install the mypy language server in it: